Battle of Bairoko: Prelude

-After the landing at Rice Anchorage US troops advanced inland and following a short battle captured Enogai on 10–11 July.
-The Marine raiders consolidated their position around Enogai from 12 July and began patrolling the local area.
+After the landing at Rice Anchorage, US troops advanced inland and following a short battle captured Enogai on 10–11 July.
+The Marine Raiders consolidated their position around Enogai from 12 July and began patrolling the local area.
 Meanwhile, troops from the 3rd Battalion, 145th Infantry Regiment held a blocking position to the south along the Munda–Bairoko trail to prevent Japanese reinforcements being sent south to attack the US troops that had begun an advance on Munda airfield.
-The blocking position was initially successful when it was established on 8 July, but it came under increasing pressure due to its isolation.
+The blocking position was initially successful when it was established on 8 July, but it came under increasing pressure because of its isolation.
 As Japanese attacks increased, the Americans were forced off the high ground.
-Casualties mounted and illness began to spread.
-A rifle company from the US 145th Infantry Regiment was dispatched to reinforce them on 13 July, but eventually Liversedge gave the order for the blocking position to be abandoned due to difficulties resupplying it, and the soldiers returned to Triri on 17 July.
+Casualties mounted, and illness began to spread.
+A rifle company from the US 145th Infantry Regiment was dispatched to reinforce them on 13 July, but eventually Liversedge gave the order for the blocking position to be abandoned because of the difficulties resupplying it, and the soldiers returned to Triri on 17 July.
 After the capture of Enogai, US patrols had been ordered to range south to establish contact with the troops from the 43rd Infantry Division around Munda, but this was not achieved.
 During the period the block was in place, US casualties amounted to 11 men killed and 29 wounded, while around 250 Japanese were killed.

-On 18 July, Liversedge's force was reinforced by 700 Marines from Lieutenant Colonel Michael S. Currin's 4th Raider Battalion, which had previously been involved in actions around Segi Point, Viru Harbor and Wickham Anchorage in the south.
+On 18 July, Liversedge's force was reinforced by 700 marines from Lieutenant Colonel Michael S. Currin's 4th Raider Battalion, which had previously been involved in actions around Segi Point, Viru Harbor and Wickham Anchorage in the south.
 These troops arrived aboard four high-speed transports, Ward, Kilty, McKean and Waters.
-Due to their involvement in previous actions, Currin's force was significantly under strength.
+Because of their involvement in previous actions, Currin's force was significantly under strength.
 Nevertheless, their arrival at Rice Anchorage, which was being held by a detachment of the 3rd Battalion, 145th Infantry Regiment, brought Liversedge's men fresh supplies—up to 15 days' worth of rations, as well as ammunition and other stores—and allowed the US forces to begin planning the next stage of their advance in the area.